PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 The approach described above does not work with the PPPL Pulse Secure VPN.
 You will be required to Duo authenticate each time you use `ssh` or `scp`.

 # II.
-Multiplexing Approach (VPN free, Large Clusters Only)
+Multiplexing Approach (VPN free, large clusters only, recommended for Mac, Linux, and WSL users)

 > Multiplexing involves the simultaneous transmission of several messages along a single channel of communication.